 Unless you receive a certificate of exemption, you must still go to Royal Court to answer the Summons.

 Does the Viscount have a discretion to grant an exemption for another reason?

-Yes, the Viscount has a discretion to grant an exemption in such circumstances as he thinks fit.
-It must be remembered though that Jury Service is considered to be a civic duty.
+Yes, the Viscount has a discretion to grant an exemption from jury service in such circumstances as he thinks fit.
+It must be remembered, though, that Jury Service is considered to be a civic duty.
 Without the existence of a jury, part of the justice system would collapse and these important factors will always be considered along with any issues that you raise with the Viscount.
 He is only therefore likely to grant a discretionary exemption in exceptional circumstances where insistence on attendance would give rise to particular hardship or difficulty.

 This list is not definitive or exhaustive.